MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-how-to-assign-base-calendars.md

 ## <a name="to-assign-a-base-calendar"></a>To assign a base calendar
 The following procedure schedules delivery dates on sales order lines for a customer as an example.

-Base calendars are assigned to your own company, customers, suppliers, locations, and shipping agents as follows:
+Base calendars are assigned to your own company, customers, vendors, locations, and shipping agents as follows:

 -   On the **Company Information** and **Customer** cards, the base calendar is assigned on the **Shipping** FastTab.
--   On the **Supplier** card, the base calendar is assigned on the **Receiving** FastTab.
+-   On the **Vendor** card, the base calendar is assigned on the **Receiving** FastTab.
 -   On the **Location** card, the base calendar is assigned on the **Warehouse** FastTab.
 -   On the **Shipping Agents** page, the base calendar is assigned on the **Shipping Agent Services** page.